 This page explores through six short essays the emotions and behaviours of depression, and also one of its most prevalent and pernicious causes - the terrible experience of loneliness.

 - Reflections on Beauty

 They say that 'beauty is in the eye of the beholder'.
-In this compilation of poetry and prose, I will be the beholder, and this is what beauty means to me.
+I am the beholder in this compilation of poetry and prose, and this is what beauty means to me.

 All My Other Pages ...